leonardofaria/leonardofaria.net/content/posts/2019/10/17/creating-a-website-for-my-apple-collection.md

   * Modals: modals can be problematic.
 Decided to follow [Ire Aderinokun's](https://bitsofco.de/accessible-modal-dialog/) approach.
   * [axe](https://chrome.google.com/webstore/detail/axe-web-accessibility-tes/lhdoppojpmngadmnindnejefpokejbdd): the extension is an accessibility checker for WCAG 2 and Section 508 accessibility rules.

 It is not perfect, there are a few things that I didn't work it, like adding a skip link to the main content.
-If you are curious, [here is the Pull Request with all the changes](https://github.com/leonardofaria/collection/pull/1).
+If you are curious, <A href="https://github.com/leonardofaria/collection/pull/1">here is the Pull Request with all the changes</A>.

 ## Create a website that works in old browsers

 I couldn't achieve this objective since I had no control over scripts and styles.
 However, it doesn't seem to be impossible.
 A few things I noticed:

-  * [Expedite](https://github.com/SteinHQ/Expedite) (Stein client) uses [fetch](https://github.com/SteinHQ/Expedite/blob/master/index.js#L51-L54), which was only [added in Safari 10](https://caniuse.com/#feat=fetch).
+  * <A href="https://github.com/SteinHQ/Expedite">Expedite</A> (Stein client) uses <A href="https://github.com/SteinHQ/Expedite/blob/master/index.js#L51-L54">fetch</A>, which was only [added in Safari 10](https://caniuse.com/#feat=fetch).
 The request to their server could be probably replaced for an XMLHttpRequest.
   * Tailwind uses flexbox in many elements.
 Safari only started supporting Flexbox in iOS 7.
 Maybe I could write a few properties to their existing elements to achieve a decent look.
   * SSL Certificates may be an issue to old browsers.